MatanKronfeld1/geometric_agorithms/quadtree.md

 ---
 # General structure of the tree #
+- every node $v$ correspond to a cell inside the unit square, $\Box_{v}$
 - the root corresponds to the unit square.
-- Each internal node has four children that correspond to the four equal sized squares formed by splitting $\Box_v$ by horizontal and vertical cuts
+- Each internal node has four children that correspond to the four equal sized squares it contains.
 - The conflict list of the square $\Box_v$ (i.e., the square associated with $v$) is a list of all the polygons of $P_{map}$ that intersect $𝑣$.

 ---